 At Aswanley we are entirely flexible; you can style the venue as much or as little as you wish.
 The neutral colour scheme and natural materials provide the perfect backdrop for a range of styles:

 The fairy lights along the dining room rafters create a magical atmosphere and you are welcome to use candles and tea lights on the tables.
 The ballroom is the ultimate space for a ceilidh.
 It has a stage at one end which you can decorate as you wish.

 The barn is full of character.
 It has been carefully renovated into a contemporary space, while retaining many elements of the old farmyard charm.
 The colour scheme is neutral, with warm earthy tones from the pine beams, floors and doors.

 There has been a dwelling at Aswanley since the Fourteenth Century.
 Around 1640, Aswanley was ‘modernised’ into an L shaped garret tower house with an arched gateway leading to a courtyard.
 The surrounding gardens are informal and magical, with mature trees, a pond, fountain, well and apple orchard.
-The grounds are extensive and full of interesting features, from a wild flower bank to an old railway carriage next to the river and an abandoned school pavilion.
+The grounds are extensive and full of interesting features, from a wild flower bank to an abandoned school pavilion.

 The barn was built in 1890.
 Once used to house all the workings of a Highland farm, the barn’s interior aesthetic now mixes antique furniture with contemporary design to tell the story of the building and place.

 The juxtaposition between traditional and modern – the natural materials of the oak bar, stone fireplace and pine beams and doors combined with bright modern colours – is sensational.